axwilliamson-godaddy/2022-Docker-Bootcamp/README.md

 Using this image, we can build a container that can run our app on almost any machine with that has Docker installed.

+> Question to think about: Why would we copy over the requirements file first, before copying over the rest of the app?

 ### Build our image

 ```bash